weaviate/weaviate-io/developers/weaviate/client-libraries/python/index.md

 For OIDC authentication with the Refresh Token flow, use the `AuthBearerToken` class.

-If the helper functions do not provide the customization you need, use the [`WeaviateClient`](#python-client-v4-explicit-connection) class to instantiate the client.
+If the helper functions do not provide the customization you need, use the [`WeaviateClient`](#explicit-client-instantiation) class to instantiate the client.

-### Python client v4 explicit connection
+### Explicit instantiation

 If you need to pass custom parameters, use the `weaviate.WeaviateClient` class to instantiate a client.
 This is the most flexible way to instantiate the client object.